mstarski/mstarski/README.md

 - Serverless Firebase Development (Application Modernization)
 - Build a Website on Google Cloud (Infrastructure Modernization)
 - Serverless Cloud Run Development (Application Modernization)
+- Deploy to Kubernetes in Google Cloud (Hybrid & Multi-Cloud)

 Some of my personal projects are listed in tiles below so feel free to check them out ✨.